 How to Play Badminton Doubles

 In a doubles match, 4 players are involved and each team consists of 2 players.
-There are some variations of service rules in doubles than in the singles.
+There are some variations in service rules in doubles than in the singles.
 The court size is different in doubles against the singles.
 The service area is also different.

 Service Rules for Doubles